 Table of contents

-The standard requires you to “collect and analyze information about information security threats.”
+The standard requires you to “collect and analyse information about information security threats.”

 In plain English, this means: